20k/crapmud_documentation/README.md

 Polling is performed by the request "client_poll" - this is the main driver that fetches chat so polls should be around ~1s in interval.
 This will probably be changed in the future because ddos'sing my own server is a poor move

 The "client_command register client" command should be sent if no key.key file is present.
-The response is "command ####register secret <128bytekey>"
+The response is "command ####register secret <128bytekey>".
+This 128 byte key should be saved and used to auth, it is not retrievable from the server

 The "client_command auth client <128bytekey>" command should be sent to auth the client after a new connection is made to the server, or on reconnect